Survey and Systematization of 3D Object Detection Models and Methods: Fusion Approaches

 \subsection{Cascaded Fusion}

 Cascaded fusion methods use consecutive single-modality detectors to restrict second-stage detection by the results of the first detector.
-Usually, monocular-based object detectors are leveraged in the first stage to define a restricted subset of the point cloud, that is only including 3D points which are likely to be defining an object.
-Hence, in the second stage, 3D detectors only need to reason over a delimited 3D search space.
+Typically, monocular-based object detectors are leveraged in the first stage to define a contained subset of the point cloud containing only 3D points that are likely to define an object.
+Hence, in the second stage, 3D detectors only need to reason over a limited 3D search space.

 Two seminal works in this regard are the fusion frameworks proposed by \cite{lahoud_2d-driven_2017} and \cite{qi_frustum_2018}.
 The approaches use the detection results from the 2D image to extrude a corresponding frustum into 3D space.
 For each 2D proposal, a frustum is generated.
 The popular Frustum-PointNets by \cite{qi_frustum_2018} then processes the frustum with PointNet for instance segmentation.
-Finally, the amodal 3D box gets predicted on basis of the frustum and the extracted foreground points (see Figure \ref{fig:Cascaded Fusion}). \cite{lahoud_2d-driven_2017}, on the other hand, first estimates the orientation for each object within the frustum.
+Finally, the amodal 3D box is predicted based on the frustum and the extracted foreground points (see Figure \ref{fig:Cascaded Fusion}). \cite{lahoud_2d-driven_2017}, on the other hand, first estimates the orientation for each object within the frustum.
 In the last step, they apply an MLP regressor for the 3D boundaries of the object.

-Several approaches follow this main principle idea in a similar way.
-For example, \citet{yang_ipod_2018} and \citet{ferguson_2d-3d_2019} both make use of 2D semantic segmentation and then project these foreground pixels of the image into a point cloud.
+Several approaches follow this basic idea in a similar way.
+For example, both \citet{yang_ipod_2018} and \citet{ferguson_2d-3d_2019} use 2D semantic segmentation and then project these foreground pixels of the image into a point cloud.
 The selected points are subsequently exploited for proposal generation through PointNet or convolution operations. \citet{du_general_2018} leverage the restricted 3D space by applying a model matching algorithm for detection purpose.
-In contrast, \citet{shin_roarnet_2019} try to improve the 3D subset generation by creating point cloud region proposals with the shape of standing cylinders instead of frustums, which is more robust to sensor synchronization.
+In contrast, \citet{shin_roarnet_2019} attempt to improve the 3D subset generation by creating point cloud region proposals with the shape of standing cylinders instead of frustums, which is more robust to sensor synchronization.